MicrosoftDocs/cpp-docs/docs/sanitizers/asan-offline-crash-dumps.md

 ![Screenshot of the debugger showing source files and AddressSanitizer metadata](./media/asan-view-crash-metadata.png)

-## Source and symbols
+## <a name="source"></a> Source and symbols

 Source server lets a client retrieve the **exact version** of the source files used to build an application.
 The source code for an executable or DLL can change over time, and between versions.
 You can use it to look at the same source code that built a particular version of the application.

 While debugging an EXE with its PDB file, the debugger can use the embedded source server data block to retrieve the appropriate files from source control.
 It loads the files that map to the fully qualified names put in the PDB automatically by the **`/Zi`** compiler option.

-To use source server, the application must be "source indexed" by using pdbstr.exe to write a `srcsrv` data block into your PDB file.
+To use source server, the application must be "source indexed" by using *`pdbstr.exe`* to write a `srcsrv` data block into your PDB file.
 For more information, see the Data Block section of [Source server and source indexing](/windows/win32/debug/source-server-and-source-indexing).
-You'll find [the steps to index sources and publish symbols](/azure/devops/pipelines/tasks/build/index-sources-publish-symbols?view=azure-devops) and [how to specify symbols and source code for the debugger](/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger?view=vs-2019) useful, too.
+You'll find [the steps to index sources and publish symbols](/azure/devops/pipelines/tasks/build/index-sources-publish-symbols) and [how to specify symbols and source code for the debugger](/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger) useful, too.

 For external documentation, see: